cabo/cbor-numbers/draft-bormann-cbor-numbers.md

   interest in interchange, except that there are a few platforms with limited floating point support that may not support subnormal numbers.
-* infinite floating-point number: -Infinite or +Infinite.
+* infinite floating-point number: One of the two values −Infinite and (positive) Infinite.
   On many platforms, infinite numbers can be accessed via a floating point operation such as 1.0/0.0 (positive infinity) or −1.0/0.0 (negative infinity); they react to comparisons as one would expect.
-* NaN: a _floating point datum_ that is not a number (NaN), represent computations that didn't lead to a numeric result, not even an infinity.
+* NaN: a _floating point datum_ that is not a number (NaN), used to represent computations that didn't lead to a numeric result, not even an infinity.
   A commonly implemented example for such a computation is 0.0/0.0.
-  The formats provide a way to include additional information with a NaN, such as its sign bit, whether operations on the NaN are intended to fail immediately (signalling) or just return another NaN (quiet), and some remaining bits that may carry additional information.
+  The formats provide a way to include additional information with a NaN, such as its sign bit, whether operations on the NaN are intended to fail immediately (signaling) or just return another NaN (quiet), and some remaining bits that may carry additional information (intended as diagnostic).

-  It can be surprising that, according to {{IEEE754}} NaN values always compare as different even if they have the same NaN information (i.e., are identical).
+  It can be surprising that according to {{IEEE754}}, NaN values always compare as different even if they have the same NaN information (i.e., are identical).
+(There is also a totalorder relation that does give NaNs a defined place, depending on their sign bits; this only recently has been standardized as part of std::strong_order in C++20 {{Cplusplus20}}.)

-Not all platforms that use IEEE 754 do provide all these kinds, e.g., Erlang only provides finite floating-point numbers.
+Not all platforms that can use IEEE 754 do provide all these kinds, e.g., Erlang only provides finite floating-point numbers.
 Platforms that do provide them widely vary in the way they provide access to non-finite numbers and NaNs beyond the floating point operations given above.
-Usually there is an operation such as `isnan()` in C, which is needed as comparison to a NaN always yields unequal.
+Usually there is an operation such as `isnan()` in C, which is needed as comparison to a NaN always yields inequality.

 ### Protocol Design Considerations